 Charles Schwab Business Account

-LLC Types Allowed by Schwab
+Available LLC Types at Schwab

 - Single-Member LLC

-- LLC that is taxed as a C Corporation
+- LLC with C Corporation tax structure

-- LLC that is taxed as an S Corporation
+- LLC with S Corporation tax structure

 Opening a Business Account at Schwab